domanteli0/kursinis-vrp/main.typ

 ==== #c(<lei2025Speedi>)
   #q[In this study, we explore a promising
-  direction to address this challenge by introducing an original tensor-based GPU ac- celeration method designed to speed up the commonly used local search operators in vehicle routing.]
+  direction to address this challenge by introducing an original tensor-based GPU acceleration method designed to speed up the commonly used local search operators in vehicle routing.]
   #q[[25] proposed a hybrid genetic algorithm integrating 2-opt local search to solve
   the capacitated VRP on GPU.
 The GPU was used to handle all algorith-